omarbenites/functional-data-structures-in-r/chapters/02_ADT_and_complexity.md

 }
 ```

 The `insert` operation in this implementation takes constant time.
 We create a new list node, set the head and tail in it, but unlike the vector implementation we do not copy anything.
-So for the liked list, inserting elements is an $O(1)$ operation.
-The membership check, however, still runs in $O(n)$ since we still do a linear search.
+So for the liked list, inserting elements is an
+#ifdef EPUB
+O(1)
+#else
+$O(1)$
+#endif
+operation.
+The membership check, however, still runs in
+#ifdef EPUB
+O(n)
+#else
+$O(n)$
+#endif
+since we still do a linear search.

 ## Experimental evaluation of algorithms